 While Australia can be visited all year round, it depends where you go.
-December is best for visiting the east coast, where temperatures can be high but not humid and there is almost always a beach in sight.
+December is the best month for visiting Australia’s east coast, where temperatures can be high but not humid and there is almost always a beach in sight.
 Christmas brings traditional celebrations, but with an Australian twist.
 Expect to meet Santa wearing shorts and casual Christmas parties by the barbecue.
-However, the prime attraction of visiting in December is to see the fireworks over Sydney harbour.
+However, the prime attraction of visiting Australia in December is to see the fireworks over Sydney harbour.
 One of the first time zones to celebrate New Year’s every year, Sydney goes off with a bang.
-Fireworks illuminate the Sydney Opera House and the Harbour Bridge and shimmer in the water’s reflection.
+Fireworks illuminate the Sydney Opera House and the Harbour Bridge, and shimmer in the water’s reflection.

 December sees the beginning of Costa Rica’s peak season and the rain starts to lessen, making it a great time to go in search of the vast wildlife.
-Temperatures are in their 20s and rain can be intermittent all year round so there is no guarantee that it will be dry throughout.
-The Central Valley will be luscious after months of rainfall, offering beautiful, verdant views and looking picture perfect.
+Temperatures are in the 20s and rain can be intermittent all year round, so there is no guarantee that it will be dry throughout.
+The Central Valley will be luscious after months of rainfall, offering beautiful, verdant views and looking picture-perfect.
 December is also a good time to visit the Cloud Forest biological reserve as it will be cooler and not so humid.